Nosu-u/Better-BG/README.md

 # Better_BG
-Change the boring gd menu background to a cool image!
+Change the boring GD menu background to a cool image!